AskMeAboutBirds/qmk-oled-animation-compressor/README.md

 **Warning** this may take more memory in flash based on the nature of the animation, lots of changes per frame = more changes to store in flash.
 Worst case scenario would be frames that flash completely black or white.

+This will provide the C code to paste into QMK .C firmware, keymap.c or <name of keyboard>.c

 ### Example usage:

 ```python  oled_animation_to_c.py <directory w/ images named in sequence>```